GSA/GSA-Fall-Hackathon-GHG/README.md

 ##Installation

-Run these commands at the project root
+Run these commands at the project root:

 ```
 bower install
 npm install
 ```

+Create a database with two tables, ghg_agency and ghg_stats.
+Import both .csv files in the /data folder of the same name.
+Update lines 11-14 in /server/routes.js with the database connection information.

 ##Background